amymac-1/Explorer-Trail-2020/docs/working-with-git.md

 We have two main branches in this repo: `master` and `develop`.

 `master` is the copy of the live production site and `develop` is our working branch, which should be the most current and up to date with unreleased changes.
-We shouldn't ever be working off the `master` branch, as all work should be funnelled to this through the `develop` branch. `develop` is our default branch, and what we work off. when you clone the repo, make sure you are on the `develop` branch to begin.
-All new feature and bugfix branches should be made off the `develop` branch.
+We shouldn't ever be working off the `master` branch, as all work should be funnelled to this through the `develop` branch. `develop` is our default branch, and what we work off.
+When you clone the repo, make sure you are on the `develop` branch to begin.
+All new feature and bug-fix branches should be made off the `develop` branch.

 ## Navigating branches